Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 - The **Event Service** API at `http://localhost:4454/api/v1/events` allows you to publish and receive events in the swarm of nodes
 - The **Console Service** API at `http://localhost:4457/api/v1/logs` allows you to generate logs for monitoring and debugging

+If you want to learn more about ActyxOS, check out our [guides](/os/guides/overview.md) and [advanced guides](/os/advanced-guides/overview.md).

 ### What is Actyx Pond?

 Actyx Pond is an application framework for building apps that run on ActyxOS.
-It is currently available for the [TypeScript](https://www.typescriptlang.org/) programming language. _Support for further languages, inlcuding C#/.NET is planned._ Here is how to works:
+It is currently available for the TypeScript programming language. _Support for further languages, inlcuding C#/.NET is planned._ Here is how to works:

 1. You implement the business logic of your application by writing so-called _fishes_ and run those in ActyxOS apps
 1. Actyx Pond then automatically synchronizes the state of all fishes throughout the swarm of nodes